 If you’ve been around this website or me for any length of time, you know that I’m big on negotiating.
 For me, not negotiating is akin to not trying.
 When you fail to negotiate, you’re basically saying, I’m too scared/lazy/fill-in-the-blank to write one extra sentence that might increase my income on this project by a substantial amount.

 I’m not coy about negotiating.
 I’ve written before about how when editors email me with a rate, I’ll ask for double that.
-Often times, I’m surprised how they’ll just agree to it.
+Often, I’m surprised how quickly they’ll just agree to it.
 Just like that.
 Because I asked.

 Don’t leave money on the table.
 If you’ve read up to here, you’re serious about changing your finances.
 So roll up your sleeves and learn how to negotiate.

 16. Not charging a rush fee

 You know when a client emails you on a Friday afternoon, wanting work on a Monday, and you want the work and the money and just say yes?
 I did exactly that last weekend.
 I was off to Legoland with my son and I was packing and sorting things out, trying to get through them quickly and feeling extremely distracted.
 In the middle of all that, an email arrived from a client asking for a rush job and instead of saying, well, that will cost extra because I need to be paid for writing this fast, I completely flaked and said yes.

 Learn from me, people.
 (Are you sensing a theme of “I’ve made a shit ton of mistakes, so don’t be me” here?)

 I have suffered, so you don’t have to.
 Ask for a rush fee—anywhere from 25 to 50% extra—for any work that needs you to be available over the weekend or for which you’d need to rearrange your life.

 17. Not calculating your hourly rate

 Let me be clear: You don’t have to charge an hourly rate (in fact, you probably shouldn’t).
 But you must know your hourly rate.